Are you the proud owner of a German Shepherd puppy? If so, you’ve just added a beautiful new member to your family!

 The key is to be consistent in what you do and don’t allow.

 Many traditional training theories revolve around harsh intimidation techniques.
-These include shock or choke collars, aggressive dominance, and “showing the dog who’s boss.”
+These include shock collars, choke collars, aggressive dominance, and “showing the dog who’s boss.”

 Of course, each owner needs to make his own decision about how to train his dog.
-However, we can say with confidence that this is not how to train a German Shepherd puppy.
+However, we can say with confidence that aggressive and dominating training methods are not the best way to train a German Shepherd puppy.

 Obedience is something you should earn, not demand.
 This results from consistent training and positive reinforcement, not fear tactics.